jryanad/ADLandingPage/README.md

 Line 24 is the HTML container ID in which the map will be placed.
 You may change this but not necessary.

-Lines 31 to 52 is the entire block that specifies a locations marker and info window content.
+Lines 31 to 52 is the entire block that specifies a locations' marker and info window content.
 To add additional locations, copy lines 31 to 52 and paste below the existing location.
-Line 36 specifies that locations Lat & Long and must be updated for each location you add.
+Line 36 specifies that locations' Lat & Long and must be updated for each location you add.

 ####Map Extras